-Whispers of a possible Apple subscription bundle have been in the air for about a year now but did anyone has had any idea what Apple has bundled in it.
+Whispers of a possible Apple subscription bundle have been in the air for about a year now but did anyone has had any idea what the company has bundled in it?
 Yesterday, killing all sort of speculations and rumours, Apple introduced Apple One.

-For the last few weeks, Apple centred blogs were spotting affirmative evidence regarding Apple subscription service coming in a bundle.
-The wait is finally over now as Apple has launched Apple One in an online event yesterday.
+For the last few weeks, Apple centred blogs were spotting affirmative evidence regarding Apple’s subscription service coming in a bundle.
+The wait is finally over now as Apple launched Apple One in an online event yesterday.

 Things were fairly quiet for a few months after that until Bloomberg published a detailed piece in August enumerating all the features of the Apple subscription bundle, citing internal sources.
 This pretty much confirmed the news, and it became known that the subscription bundle will be called “Apple One”.

 Anticipation mounted last week, when 9to5Google, the Google centered counterpart of 9tp5Mac reported finding mentions of Apple One in Apple Music’s Android code.

 Soon after, on Saturday, 9to5Mac, released a final update confirming similar Apple One related strings in the new iOS codes.
 These codes feature commands and prompts such as “Keep Apple One”, “Cancel Apple One”, and “You can unsubscribe from Apple One and keep only what you want”.

 On the same day, another Apple centered blog, MacRumors, unearthed a number of sub-domains registered under the Apple One domain name.
 According to the report, it is unclear as yet what the Apple One domain address will be, but it will include sections such as appleone.audio, appleone.film, appleone.cloud, etc.